Ahiru no Sora: Manga

-Volume list
+Volumes

 Anime

-An anime television series adaptation was announced on February 28, 2018.
-The series is directed by Shingo Tamaki, with Keizō Kusakawa serving as chief director, and written by Gō Zappa, with animation by Diomedéa.
-Character designs are provided by Yoshino Honda, and Hiroaki Tsutsumi is composing the music.
-The series aired from October 2, 2019 to September 30, 2020 on TV Tokyo, AT-X, and BS TV Tokyo.
-It ran for four cours.
-The opening theme song is "Happy Go Ducky!" by The Pillows, while the ending theme song is "Tsubasa" by saji.
+An anime television series adaptation was announced in February 2018.
+The series was directed by Shingo Tamaki, with Keizō Kusakawa serving as chief director, and written by Gō Zappa, with animation by Diomedéa.
+Character designs were provided by Yoshino Honda, and Hiroaki Tsutsumi composed the music.
+The series aired from October 2, 2019, to September 30, 2020, on TV Tokyo, AT-X, and BS TV Tokyo.
+The opening theme song is "Happy Go Ducky!" by the Pillows, while the ending theme song is "Tsubasa" by saji.
 The second opening theme song is "Never Mind" by Flumpool, while the ending theme song is "Over" by Yuma Uchida.

 Sentai Filmworks has licensed the series worldwide excluding Asia.
-The Dubcast premiered on November 13, 2019.
-Muse Communication has licensed the series in Asia-Pacific and streamed it on Muse Asia YouTube channel and Netflix.
+An English dub premiered on November 13, 2019.
+Muse Communication has licensed the series in Asia-Pacific and streamed it on Muse Asia YouTube channel.

-Episode list
+Episodes

 Reception

 Several volumes of the series appeared on Oricon's list of best-selling manga volumes from 2009 to 2011.
 It was the 23rd best-selling manga series in Japan in 2011, with 1,739,105 copies sold.
 By February 2018, the manga had over 24 million copies in circulation.